cariveroco/Work_Project-Wastewater_Effluent/README.md

 ## Waste Water Effluent Pollutant Levels for Regulatory Compliance

-The company was preparing an Environmental Performance Report which aimed to show whether the company adhered to environmental regulations for the past years.
-This project focused on exploring and producing the best visual representation of the pollutant readings from the effluent of the company’s two wastewater treatment plants, WWTP-1 and WWTP-2, which are being discharged to Manila bay.
+The company was preparing an Environmental Performance Report which will show the company's adherence to environmental regulations for the past years.
+This project focused on exploring various summarizations of the pollutant readings from the effluent of the company’s two wastewater treatment plants, WWTP-1 and WWTP-2, which are being discharged to Manila bay.

 Traditionally, environmental performance reports are submitted as box plots.
-The script first analyzed the data using scatter plots, then explored box plots using various grouping of data (ie, per whole time range, per year, per quarter).
-The best plots which emphasized the company’s progressive improvement in 2017 while still showing noncompliances in previous years were achieved when data were plotted per year in 2015 and 2016, while per quarter in 2017.
-These mixed-period plots were proposed to management and were the only ones they found acceptable for publication.
+The script first analyzed the data using scatter plots, then explored box plots using various time frame groupings of data - per whole time range, per year, per quarter, and mixed periods.
+Management was satisfied only when data were plotted per year in 2015 and 2016, and per quarter in 2017 as these plots emphasized the company’s progressive improvement in 2017 while still showing noncompliances in previous years.
+These plots are to be used with caution however, since the x-axis scale was skewed by presenting the data in this way.

 ### Data Scope and Cleaning